alokkik/Profile/README.md

 > * Created a web scraping bot to scrape prices of mobile devices from Amazon.in

 ### Most Recent Projects

+> #### Credit worthiness of a borrower (Credit Risk Modelling)
+> * Data preprocessing involved univariate and bivariate analysis
+> * Feature transformed into Weight of Evidence
+> * Features selection based on IV score and Embedded method like Random Forest
+> * Added rejected inference to remove biasness from data
+> * Used logistic regression to calculate Probability of default
+> * Used AUC ROC as evaluation metric with score 0.74

+> #### Developed and Monitoring Transaction Classification of 26+ Mn Banking Transactions Data
+> * Text Mining on corpus of huge of chunk of description data
+> * Creating over important features using bag of words through stemming & other NLP processes
+> * Achieved an accuracy of 97% on test data with 41 classes of transaction category using Random Forest and other Machine Learning algorithms

 > #### Fix Simulator
 > * Fix simulator is a simulator version of a Stock Exchange.
 > * FIX4.2 protocol used for Server Client communication.